1inch/token-plugins/README.md

 - **High security**: 1inch Token Hooks have gone through extensive [audits](https://github.com/1inch/1inch-audits/tree/master/Fusion%20mode%20and%20Token-hooks) by multiple top-tier companies.
 - **Built-in reentrancy protection**: This feature ensures that the balances cannot be tampered with by manipulating hook accounting.
 - **Custom ERC20 representation**: A hook can be represented by its own associated ERC20 (custom inheritance), enabling building complex and multi-layered accounting systems like 1inch Fusion.

+## Security Model

+Token Hooks implement a clean security model that provides maximum flexibility without compromising token integrity:
+- Hooks operate as **passive observers** that react to balance changes but cannot block transfers
+- The underlying token remains fully functional and secure, regardless of hook behavior
+- Gas limits and failure isolation prevent malicious hooks from disrupting token operations

 ## Use-Cases
 Here are some examples of how Token Hooks is currently being (or could be used) today, showcasing its ability to power automated governance systems and on-demand token functionality: